Sensata Technologies (NYSE:ST) Releases Q3 2019 Earnings Guidance

 Sensata Technologies (NYSE:ST) issued an update on its third quarter 2019 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $0.88-0.92 for the period, compared to the Thomson Reuters consensus estimate of $1.02.
 The company issued revenue guidance of $847-871 million, compared to the consensus revenue estimate of $894.41 million.Sensata Technologies also updated its FY 2019 guidance to $3.67-3.77 EPS.

-Sensata Technologies (NYSE:ST) last posted its earnings results on Tuesday, July 30th.
-The scientific and technical instruments company reported $0.93 EPS for the quarter, missing the consensus estimate of $0.94 by ($0.01).
+Sensata Technologies (NYSE:ST) last issued its quarterly earnings results on Tuesday, July 30th.
+The scientific and technical instruments company reported $0.93 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.94 by ($0.01).
+The business had revenue of $883.70 million for the quarter, compared to analyst estimates of $898.90 million.
 Sensata Technologies had a return on equity of 24.35% and a net margin of 16.93%.
-The business had revenue of $883.70 million for the quarter, compared to analyst estimates of $898.90 million.
-During the same quarter in the prior year, the business earned $0.93 earnings per share.
-The firm’s quarterly revenue was down 3.3% on a year-over-year basis.
-On average, analysts forecast that Sensata Technologies will post 3.74 earnings per share for the current year.
+The business’s revenue for the quarter was down 3.3% on a year-over-year basis.
+During the same period in the previous year, the company posted $0.93 earnings per share.
+On average, equities research analysts forecast that Sensata Technologies will post 3.74 EPS for the current fiscal year.

 Sensata Technologies Holding plc, through its subsidiary, Sensata Technologies Holding N.V., develops, manufactures, and sells a range of sensors and controls in the Americas, Asia, Europe, and internationally.
 It operates in two segments, Performance Sensing and Sensing Solutions.
 The Performance Sensing segment develops and manufactures pressure sensors, speed and position sensors, and temperature sensors.